HTML Editor Component

 Resolution: I will not click on links in an email or open attachments unless I know they are safe.

-Don’t automatically trust someone you don’t know who calls, texts or emails.
-It could be a bad guy pretending to be someone they aren’t.
-Be smart and don’t fall for social engineering.
+Don’t automatically trust a caller you don’t know.
+It could be a bad guy pretending to be someone he isn’t.

 Resolution: I will clean out my email – including deleted items and spam folders.

 Bad guys can find treasure in your old emails.